jwodder/kbits/src/posts/rst-hyperlinks.rst

 --------------------------

-A hyperlink target without a URI creates an *internal hyperlink target* that points to the next element in the document.
+A hyperlink target without a URI creates an *internal hyperlink target* that points to the next element in the document after the target.

 .. code:: rst